tc-seiko/tc-seiko.github.io/_posts/2019-04-21-starting-a-business-with-a-cofounder.md

 - spending company money above a certain threshold; and
 - decisions on business strategy.

-There's probably more, but the concept of **material to the company** gets you pretty far.
+There may be more for your specific company.

-For non-material decisions, the two co-founders could be empowered to make decisions on their own within their areas of responsibility.
+For non-material decisions, like taking a client out for a meal or signing up for a cloud service that only requires a monthly commitment, the two co-founders could be empowered to make decisions on their own within their areas of responsibility.

 ## Economics of the Business

 Economics can encompass a lot of issues.
 But there are two critical ones that should be answered upfront.

 1. *Profit Sharing*.
 When and how are profits split?
 1. *Capital Contributions*.
 What money is used to start the company?

-I address each in turn.

 #### Profit Sharing
-> How are the profits split?

 A 50%/50% split of profits is not uncommon.[^1] But it should depend on what each founder is bringing to the table in terms of time, effort, expertise and connections.
 The remaining key questions are *when* do you split and *what* do you split?

 ***When***.
 The question of *when* you split dovetails with the above discussion of control.
 If the two founders decide to take money out of the company as profit, then they'd split that profit in the percentage they agreed on (e.g., 50%/50%).
 But they must first decide to distribute the cash out of the company.
 If they don't, the default is to leave the cash in the company bank account and reinvest it in the business.
 Make sure you've decided who decides when to take profits out of the company.
 When there are only two founders, I recommend that both have to consent for money to be taken.

 ***What***.
 The question of *what* you split is an inquiry into what "profit" means.
 In principle, this is just revenue minus expenses.
-As any accountant knows, however, things are rarely that simple.
+As accountants know, however, things are rarely that simple.
 Someone will need to make a decision about what profit is actually available for distribution.
 I recommend that either both founders make this decision together, or if you are working with an accountant, have his or her determination be final.

 What can make this more complex is if one founder is putting more initial capital (cash) into the business upfront than the other founder.